sachinkumarsingh092/sachinkumarsingh092/README.md

 -->

 - 🔭 I’m currently working on:
-  - *A RAM efficient index based kd-tree useful for large data manipulation and searchings.*
+  - *A RAM efficient index-based `kd-tree` useful for large data manipulation and searchings.*

 - 📫 How to reach me:
   - Email: *sachinkumarsingh092@gmail.com*